How to grow Chilli

-It seems that most people now have at least 1 or 2 Chilli plants at home – it’s become incredibly trendy.
-Find out how to grow the freshest, tastiest Chillies at home and save yourself time and money!
+It seems that most people now have at least 1 or 2 chilli plants at home – it’s become incredibly trendy.
+Growing chillies is also super easy and great for beginner gardeners.

 To ensure a reliable crop, chillies need a warm, sunny position outside or they can be grown in a glasshouse or covered structure.
-Very hot Chilli varieties definitely grow better under cover, as this helps develop the intense heat, taste and flavour.
+Very hot chilli varieties definitely grow better under cover, as this helps develop the intense heat, taste and flavour.

 Although they can be grown in well-prepared, moisture-retentive soil, they usually crop better and more reliably if grown in pots.
 Their close relatives capsicums or sweet peppers, on the other hand, do better grown in the vegetable patch.

-There are dozens of Chilli varieties ranging from warm through hot to XXXX.
+There are dozens of chilli varieties ranging from warm through hot to XXXX.
 Even those labelled as ‘warm’ may be too hot for some people’s palates!
-While it is not always true, generally the smaller the Chilli, the hotter it will be.
+While it is not always true, generally the smaller the chilli, the hotter it will be.
 The following are all good reliable varieties of chilli:

 - Bird's Eye